-WTG provides detailed travel information and articles about Comoros.
-In the left menu you will find guides sorted by theme and with the menu on the right side provides the table of contents for Comoros: overview, passport and visa, money, health, accommodation, going out, getting around, climate, map and images, travel advice and more.
+WTG has many travel guides about all countries in the world.
+The guide about Libya provides information and articles for tourists.
+On the left the guides are sorted by theme.
+The menu on the right side provides the table of contents for Libya: overview, adresses, money, duty free, public holidays, accommodation, going out, map, images and more.
 You can also create a miniguide that you can print.

-This guide about Comoros is made by travelers for other travelers and tourists.
+This guide about Libya is made by travelers for other travelers and tourists.
 You can edit this World66 guide by clicking on the button.
-The Comoros guide covers the following travel themes: general travel information, map, history, practical info, economy, health, people, books and a photo gallery.
+The Libya guide covers the following travel themes: general travel information, map, history, practical info, economy, health, people, books and a photo gallery.

-Here you will find a nice online travel guide about Comoros.
+Here you will find a nice online travel guide about Libya.
 WordTravels guides provide information about the following topics: introduction, facts, health, contact, airports, map, weather, currency, visa, photos and flights.
-There are separate pages for activities, regions and cities in Comoros, activities and travel reviews.
+There are separate pages for activities, regions and cities in Libya, activities and travel reviews.